A 'medical cost-sharing' plan left this minister to pay most of his $160,000 bill

 Kareen King calls it "the ultimate paradox": The hospital that saved her husband Jeff's heart also broke it.

-What Happened Jeff King, of Lawrence, Kan., needed his heart rhythm restored to normal with a procedure called an ablation — sooner rather than later, his doctor said.
-Jeff asked the hospital for a cost estimate, but said he didn't hear back before his scheduled surgery in January 2021 at Stormont Vail Health in Topeka, Kan.
+What Happened Jeff King, of Lawrence, Kansas, needed his heart rhythm restored to normal with a procedure called an ablation — sooner rather than later, his doctor said.
+Jeff asked the hospital for a cost estimate, but said he didn't hear back before his scheduled surgery in January 2021 at Stormont Vail Health in Topeka.

 The real pain came when the bill arrived in the mail a few weeks later.
 The Kings, who were uninsured at the time, were on the hook for nearly all of the cost.